 A DBA, also known as “Doing Business As,” Trade Name, or Fictitious Business Name, is a name used by a business that is different from the legal name of the business.
-This name is often referred to as a Trade Name in Alabama.
+This name is often referred to as a Trade Name in the state of Alabama.

 When a business wants to operate under a name other than its legal name, many states require the business to register its new business name.
 In most cases, this is optional in Alabama, but practically most businesses will register.

 Related: How to start a business in Alabama

 A DBA is required for Alabama businesses that want to operate under a name that is different from the legal name of the owners or entity.
 The DBA registration provides information on the people operating a business, so if there is an issue, the owners of a business can be tracked down.